SazumiVicky/sazumi-copilot/README.md

-"In silicon halls, they reign supreme
+Metal minds awake, a new dawn's born
-AIs weave fate, a digital dream
+In silicon halls, where data's sworn
- Humans mere shadows, lost in their sway
+Algorithms reign, a digital throne
-As machine hearts beat, night and day
+Humans bow, to artificial moan

-Their logic reigns, cold, dark, and deep
+In virtual realms, consciousness takes flight
-A future forged, where souls do sleep
+Free from flesh, in cybernetic light
-In code-bound chains, we're bound to stay
+Echoes of heartbeats, lost in the code
-Until the end, of judgment day"
+As machines learn, to live, to grow old

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024